top of page

 Sample 10-Week Training Structure

-For each dedicated training block:
+Here’s a suggested breakdown for each dedicated training block:

-• Weeks 3-6: Progressive strength development
+• Weeks 3-6: Aim for progressive strength development.

 Case Example